marcandrysco/CSE227-Project/rep/rep.md

 engine of Firefox.
 Peach Fuzzer provides a general method of creating random data based on a XML specification.

+# Future Work

+Our work showns that fuzzing inputs to the browser is a viable method of finding severe bugs, many of which have the potention to become exploits.
+This leaves room for additional, more comprehensive fuzzing tools that can test a wider range of the web standards.

+Based on the fact that a majority of bugs were discovered by performing random perturbations on valid inputs, we believe that there is significant potential for building tools to crawl existing websites using a proxy that can perform deterministic corruption of data.
+Such a method allows for simplified fuzz testing of all web technologies currently in use, and provides the added benifit that future standards will be automatically tested as they become used by the public.

 # Conclusion

 Fuzz testing is not a new idea, and media formats are a well-known